Updated: Dec 9, 2020

 Who creates a tech pack and who needs it?
 A fashion designer will normally create a tech pack but often a technical designer, if you have one, will also contribute information to it as well.
 For example, while the designer creates the design and detail sketches, design measurements, stitch information (for the outside of the garment), and completes a bill of materials (or BOM), a technical designer adds a spec sheet, construction details and stitch information (for the inside of the garment.)

 Where can I get a template to create a tech pack if I don't have one already?
-You can download a FREE tech pack template by clicking the link on the right side of the page.
-Open it in Adobe Illustrator to update it with your logo, sketches and style information.
+You can download a FREE tech pack template by clicking here.
 And in my next post, I'll review in more detail what information should go on each page.

 Mikelle Drew is a teacher and fashion designer working in the fashion industry for over 20 years using Adobe software and teaching Adobe for fashion design for over 10 years.
 Check out her digital fashion tips and tutorials here at the 383Degrees blog, on her YouTube Channel, or try one of her group classes.